prrao87/lancedb-study/lancedb/README.md

 # LanceDB

 The Python API for LanceDB is used to ingest the data and build the index.
-The following scripts are run with arguments.

 ## Embedding model selection